alphacenturai/consultationDetails/Breast_Consultation.md

 ### Self breast examination

 Also known as self breast awareness.
 It is examination of your own breast regularly through a particular method, so that you know your breast very well and any change or even a small lump can be picked up early.
-But only self breast examination is not sufficient.
-An yearly examination by your Breast Surgeon is certainly recommended.
+It should be done on a fixed day (between 7 to 10th day) of your periods every month.
+Please use the reminder facility provided on the App.
+But only self breast examination is not sufficient; An yearly examination by your Breast Surgeon is certainly recommended.
+Lets see how to do self  breast examination: link

 ### Mammography